 ---|---|---|

-So what does it take to get into one of these programs?
-Most students are aware that they need to be applying into graduate-level programs, but aren’t entirely sure what requirements they need to be meeting.
-Below are a few common pre-admissions requirements students may come up against when considering applying into a program.
+So, what does it take to get into one of these programs?
+Most students know they need to apply to graduate-level programs but aren’t entirely sure what requirements they need to meet.
+Below are a few common pre-admissions requirements students may come up against when considering applying to a program:

 Many online master’s degree programs in computer engineering do not require applicant’s scores from the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT).
-Explore the following schools to learn more about online master’s degrees in computer engineering that don’t require the GRE:
+Explore the following schools to learn more about online master’s degrees in computer engineering that do not require the GRE:

 ---|---|---|